ChemicalXandco/useful-scripts/README.md

 to configure everything automatically run `python all.py`

-you can also selectively run for each program: `python firefox`
+you can also selectively run for each program: `python config/firefox`

-you can even choose to only configure a certain aspect of the program: `python bash/prompt.py`
+you can even choose to only configure a certain aspect of the program: `python config/bash/prompt.py`